Volkspolizei: Function and effectiveness

 The effectiveness of the Volkspolizei was questioned following the Uprising of 1953.
 The leaders of the SED and the Volkspolizei interpreted the response by the GDR's security apparatus as a debacle.
 Police stations and court houses were attacked, and throughout the disturbances sections of the Volkspolizei were effectively paralysed, with some personnel even joining the protesters.
-A central party report on 18 June 1953 concluded that: "A stop must be put to the general phenomenon on June 17, that people merely observed, withdrew, or allowed themselves to be ignored or disarmed."
-This failure by Volkspolizei personnel to engage in confrontation was another serious concern.
+A central party report on 18 June 1953 concluded that: "A stop must be put to the general phenomenon on 17 June, that people merely observed, withdrew, or allowed themselves to be ignored or disarmed."
+This failure by Volkspolizei personnel to engage in the confrontation was another serious concern.

 In response to the failings of the police response greater coordination between the Stasi, the Volkspolizei and the National People's Army was implemented.
 All three organisations cooperated under the local, regional, and central leaderships of the party, under the overall control of the National Defence Council.
 The failure by different agencies to cooperate was believed to have been partly responsible for the escalation of the June Uprising.
 In response, therefore, more effective coordination was instituted to ensure the rapid suppression of potential unrest and in moments of crisis, such as during August 1961 and August 1968.
 The efficiency of these forces and the close cooperation between state and party organs was a key factor in maintaining the outward semblance of stability from 1953 to 1989.